Flores-JassoLab/ExtendAlign/README.md

 =====
 ExtendAlign has three versions:

-  - **EA-preprint:** Performs sense/antisense alignemnts and reports the number of match/mismatch of the best alignment for each query.
+  - **EA-BestHit:** Performs sense/antisense alignemnts and reports the number of match/mismatch of the best alignment for each query.
-  - **EA-plus:** Performs only sense alignments and reports the number of match/mismatch for the best alignment for each query.
+  - **EA-AllHits:** Performs sense/antisense alignments and does not select the best alignent, reports all hits given by HSe-blastn.
-  - **EA-nobest:** Performs sense/antisense alignments and does not select the best alignent, reports all hits given by HSe-blastn.
+  - **EA-PlusAlign:** Performs only sense alignments and reports the number of match/mismatch for the best alignment for each query.

 For any version, place the sequences to be aligned (query) in fasta format into the `data/query` directory.